Annual Funded Influenza Program: 2023 South Australia Schedule

 South Australian vaccine schedule for the annual funded influenza program

-Influenza (flu) vaccination is recommended every year for any person 6 months of age and over, who would like to reduce the likelihood of becoming ill with influenza.
+Influenza (flu) vaccination is recommended every year for people 6 months of age and over, to reduce the likelihood of becoming ill with flu.

-As the strains of the influenza virus can change from year to year, receiving an influenza vaccine every year provides the best protection against current influenza virus strains.
+As the strains of the flu virus can change from year to year, receiving a flu vaccine every year provides the best protection against current influenza virus strains.

-The best time to vaccinate is autumn, but influenza vaccines can be given at any time during the influenza season while vaccine is available.
-It usually takes up to two weeks for the influenza vaccine to provide protection.
+The best time to vaccinate is autumn, but flu vaccines can be given at any time during the flu season while the vaccine is available.
+It usually takes up to two weeks for the flu vaccine to provide protection.

-In 2022, free influenza vaccination is available for the following people who are at greater risk of disease and developing complications if they get influenza:
+In 2023, free flu vaccination is available for the following people who are at greater risk of disease and developing complications if they get flu:

-Adults and children who are experiencing homelessness and are not eligible for free influenza vaccines under the Commonwealth Government’s Annual Influenza Program are eligible to receive influenza vaccines for free under the State Funded Influenza Program.
+Adults and children who are experiencing homelessness and are not eligible for free flu vaccines under the NIP are eligible to receive free flu vaccines under the state funded program.

-To receive the annual influenza vaccine contact your doctor, local council, community health centre, Aboriginal health centre or an approved pharmacy.
+To receive the annual flu vaccine, contact your doctor, local council, community health centre, Aboriginal health centre or an approved pharmacy.
 For further information on immunisation providers, see the Immunisation services page.

-For further information on the annual funded influenza programs, contact your local doctor or immunisation provider.
+For further information on the annual funded flu programs, contact your local doctor or immunisation provider.